-The total remuneration figure for Senior Management also includes the remuneration paid to Mr. Unai Agirre Mandaluniz and to Ms. María José Armendariz Tellitu, who ceased to be members of the Company's Management Committee during the year in question.
+The total remuneration figure for S tion paid to Mr. Miguel Escrig Meliá who ceased to be member of the Company's Management Committee during the year in question.

 C.1.15 State whether or not the regulations of the board have been amended during the financial year: